-When optimizing your YouTube strategy, it’s important to understand what kind of content is most relevant to your audience’s habits and needs.
+When creating YouTube video for your online strategy, it’s important to make content that is most relevant to your audience’s habits and needs.
 YouTube is a platform where people go to find and discover information.
 Creating the right types of video not only increases your chances of appearing in search results but also encourages engagement among subscribers.

-What kind of videos perform best on YouTube if you’re a business?
+What kind of YouTube videos should you focus on as a business?
 Here’s a quick breakdown.

 Product reviews video